Writing

 FAQ

-what's the difference between a product feature and a benefit statement
+What is the difference between a product feature and a benefit statement?

 A feature describes what a product does — automated invoicing, drag-and-drop editing.
 A benefit statement explains what that means for a specific person: fewer unpaid invoices, no need to chase clients at month-end.
 Features are about the product; benefit statements are about the customer's life after using it.

-how specific should my target audience be for better results
+How specific should my target audience input be?

 As specific as possible.
-"Freelancers" works, but "freelance designers billing multiple clients monthly" produces sharper, more targeted statements.
-A precise audience lets the generator name real pain points — cash flow gaps, late payments, admin overload — instead of generic advantages.
+'Freelancers' works, but 'freelance designers billing multiple clients monthly' produces sharper statements that name real pain points — cash flow gaps, late payments, admin overload — instead of generic advantages that could belong to any product.

 Generate at least five per feature.
 Different buyers prioritize different outcomes — time saved, money recovered, stress reduced, risk avoided.
-Running through several statements lets you match the right angle to each channel, whether that's a homepage headline, a cold email, or a sales call.
+Running through several statements lets you match the right angle to each channel, whether that's a homepage headline, a cold email, or a sales call talking point.